Senior Scientist Mat White (Environmental Psychology)

 5. Aquatic (‘bluespace’) settings and mental health.

-Mat is a health and environmental psychologist specialising in Ecological Public Health, in particular the role of urban and natural environments on mental health and health-related behaviours (e.g. physical activity, smoking).
-He completed his PhD in 2004 at the University of Sheffield and has since worked at the universities of Jena (Germany), Plymouth and Exeter (UK) before moving to Vienna in October 2020 with his long-term collaborator Prof. Sabine Pahl (Chair of Urban and Environmental Psychology).
+Mat is a health and environmental psychologist specialising in Ecological Public Health, in particular the role of urban and different types of natural environments (green and blue spaces) on mental health and health-related behaviours (e.g. physical activity, smoking).
+He completed his PhD in 2004 at the University of Sheffield and has since worked at the universities of Jena (Germany), Plymouth and Exeter (UK) before moving to the University of Vienna in October 2020 with his long-term collaborator Prof. Sabine Pahl (Chair of Urban and Environmental Psychology).

-As well as continuing this line of work, a key part of his current role at the University of Vienna is to bridge the research being conducted within the CogSciHub and the Urban and Environmental Psychology group.
+A key part of his current role at the University of Vienna is to bridge the research being conducted within the Vienna CogSciHub and the Urban and Environmental Psychology group.